 There aren’t many.
 We wanted to make it fairly straight forward to the player to understand what is going on.
 It’s a high score game at heart, but does have you collecting resources from destroyed enemies to enable you to buy newer and better craft.
 The one thing we don’t explain are the mysterious Energy Voids that appear as the game progresses.
 What are they for?
 Friend of foe and can they be used for anything useful…?

-6. Why do you consider Steam as a platform for your game and is there any other platform you look forward to get your game onto?
+6. Why do you consider Steam as a platform for your game and is there any other platform you look forward to getting your game onto?

 Steam seemed the obvious choice as the gateway to publishing is much easier than the consoles at present.
 Early on, we did consider making the game for mobile, but decided on a PC release in the end as it allowed us to add more graphical flourishes without having to worry unduly.
 If the game is successful we would love to bring it to the console space and have had people already asking for a Switch version.
 I think the game would work well on there as it is very easy to simply pick up and play and game sessions are usually only a few minutes long.
 We’ll see how it does on Steam first, though.

 7. How much time did it take to get this game developed and what can players expect in updates for this game?